bananasher/fnfchroms/README.md

 bf voice samples taken from week 2, 3, 4, and 7

-nene voice samples taken from [here](https://soundcloud.com/omegay/sharkboy-and-lava-girl-meme-song) THIS CHROM WORKS BETTER WITH HIGHER PITCH! for some reason it wouldn't let me pitch the whole thing up without messing the whole thing up
+NENE CHROM WORKS BETTER WITH HIGHER PITCH! for some reason it wouldn't let me pitch the whole thing up without messing the whole thing up

-alucard voice samples taken from closer by nine inch nails

-cassandra and cyril voice samples taken from [here](https://youtube.com/shorts/p6HmFJ9KL3I?feature=share)

-hanzou voice samples taken from this is home by cavetown

 matt and tom voice samples taken from hammer and fail